-We reported findings for focused literacy tests, and a majority of the results from the Brigance and Bader scales were shown to have small to large effects (effect sizes ranged from .25 to .78).
+We reported findings for focused literacy tests, and a majority of the results from the Brigance and Bader scales were shown to have small to large effects (effect sizes that surpassed our .26 threshold ranged from .26 to .71).
 Overall, the results of both analyses illustrate that UPSTART program participation had a strong impact on facilitating UPSTART students' literacy skill development in a variety of key areas.
-The largest impacts were found for phonemic segmentation and blending (measures phonological awareness) and pre-primer vocabulary (measures decoding skills).
+The largest impacts were found for phonemic blending (measures phonological awareness), pre-primer vocabulary (measures decoding skills) and letter sounds (measures letter knowledge).